google/WebFundamentals/src/content/en/fundamentals/design-and-ui/responsive/index.md

 </figure>

 Finally, refactor the CSS.
-In this example, we've placed the common styles such as fonts, icons, basic positioning, colors in `weather.css`.
-Specific layouts for the small screen are then placed in `weather-small.css` and large screen styles are placed in `weather-large.css`.
+In this example, we've placed the common styles such as fonts, icons, basic positioning, and colors in `weather.css`.
+Specific layouts for the small screen are then placed in `weather-small.css`, and large screen styles are placed in `weather-large.css`.

 <div style="clear:both"></div>